paf31/blog-source/posts/2012-02-19-What-If-Haskell-Had-Equalizers.markdown

 ---
-title: What if Haskell had (co)-eqiualizers?
+title: What if Haskell had (co)-equalizers?
 author: Phil Freeman
 date: 2012/02/19
 description: A thought-experiment on the possibility of extending the Haskell type system with equalizers and coequalizers.